Malcolm Todd (album): Commercial performance

 The album debuted at number 103 on the Billboard 200 chart dated April 19, 2025, earning 12,000 equivalent album units.
 In the same week, the lead single "Chest Pain (I Love)" also debuted and peaked at number 68 on the Billboard Hot 100.
 Both marked his first entries on the two charts.
 Following the release of the deluxe in August, the album re-entered the Billboard 200 at a new peak of number 49.

+Track listing

+All tracks are produced by Jonah Cochran, Malcolm Todd, and Charlie Ziman, except "Harry Styles" and "Good Job Malcolm" (produced by Jonah Cochran and Malcolm Todd).